 The AT Exchange works like the want ads, offering listings of products people wish to sell or donate and listings of products that people want to use.

 DATI also offers programs that provide assistive technology at no cost to individuals who have no other means to obtain it.

 Students can’t learn if they can’t access the curriculum, and federal law mandates that students with print disabilities have alternative ways to access what’s in textbooks and other core curricular materials.
 Sometimes this means bypassing print—using Braille or audio formats.
 Other times it means supporting the student with large print, customized page layouts or software that highlights print while the text is read aloud by the computer.

 CDS operates the Delaware AIM Center, a resource to students, families and educators.
 It offers training about the federal mandate, how to determine if a student has a qualifying print disability, and how to determine what type of AIM best meets a student’s needs.
 The Center also provides free accessible materials to Delaware public schools serving students with print disabilities.

-This U.S. Department of Education-funded demonstration program aims to increase the capacity and ability of programs, professionals and families to make AT available to children from birth to age five.
 All children who need it should have the assistive technology necessary to support their participation in everyday early childhood and family routines and activities.

 Even when used for only short periods, assistive technology offers great benefits to young children with disabilities.
 Nevertheless, young children who receive early intervention services or preschool special education frequently don’t have assistive technology included in their service plan.
-The CDS-run birth-to-five program works to boost the appreciation of AT among professionals and families so they’ll increasingly guide its use among young children.

 CDS also coordinates the Delaware iCanConnect program for income-qualifying individuals with combined hearing and vision loss, giving them access to telecommunications at no cost.